 - Visual problems

 - Irregular sleep disturbance

 - Irritability-emotional outbursts

-It is crucial that you seek appropriate diagnosis to rule out a TBI when you have one or more associated symptoms.
-A TBI can produce mild symptoms in the beginning which subsequently become worse with time.
-Without medical intervention, a TBI can result in permanent conditions including paralysis, sight loss and potential loss of life.
+It is crucial that you seek an appropriate diagnosis to rule out a TBI when you have one or more associated symptoms.
+A TBI can produce mild symptoms at the beginning which subsequently become worse with time.
+Without medical intervention, a TBI can result in permanent conditions including paralysis, sight loss, and potential loss of life.

 If you have suffered a TBI as the result of an accident you will incur significant medical costs.
 You are entitled to seek compensation from any at-fault parties in your accident.
 Compensation can cover medical costs, damages, lost wages (past and futures), and pain and suffering.
 A reputable personal injury lawyer will fight by your side to help every step of the way.

 When you discover that you have a TBI after an accident you still have time to pursue a claim for compensation unless in the unlikely event that more than two years have passed since the accident.
 There are circumstances in which the statute of limitations is a shorter time, however, so make sure to consult with a personal injury lawyer in Georgia without delay.